mjansson/rpmalloc/README.md

 Asserts are enabled if __ENABLE_ASSERTS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.

-Overwrite and underwrite guards are enabled if __ENABLE_GUARDS__ is defined to 1 (default is 0, or disabled), either on compile command line or by settings the value in `rpmalloc.c`.
-This will introduce up to 64 byte overhead on each allocation to store magic numbers, which will be verified when freeing the memory block.
-The actual overhead is dependent on the requested size compared to size class limits.

 To include __malloc.c__ in compilation and provide overrides of standard library malloc entry points define __ENABLE_OVERRIDE__ to 1.
 To enable automatic initialization of finalization of process and threads in order to preload the library into executables using standard library malloc, define __ENABLE_PRELOAD__ to 1.

 To enable the runtime configurable memory page and span sizes, define __ENABLE_CONFIGURABLE__ to 1.
 By default, memory page size is determined by system APIs and memory span size is set to 64KiB.